caseconsulting/vue-expense-app/unitTests/utils/README.md

 utils.login(browser)
 ```

 `login` has two optional parameters: `username` and `password`.
-If unset, they will default to the data in `vars`, which in turn pulls its data from the `.env` file.
+If unset, they will default to the data in vars, which in turn pulls its data from the `.env` file.
 To use these optional parameters would look like this:

 ```
 utils.login(browser, "user@consultwithcase.com", "userpassword123")